egremyb/STIProject/README.md

 - Delete it
 - Show its details

+Depending on the number of users (i.e. the number of rows), the table might be displayed on multiple pages.
+It is also possible to manually set the amount of rows per page.

 ### New message page

 This page has two functions the first, as the name suggests, allows the user to create a new message.

-Here is the result page :
+Here is the resulting page :

 ![New Message Page](./images/NewMessage.PNG)

-This pages will ask to fill all the fields for a new message.
-The new message is sent only if the user indicated exists in the database and that all the fileds are filled.
-If not the page will show an error and the message will not be sent.
+This page will ask to fill all the fields for a new message.
+The new message is sent only if the specified user exists in the database and that all the fields are filled.
+If not, the page will show an error and the message will not be sent.

-You have two buttons in the bottom of the pages that will allow you to submit the form(send the message) or cancel it and return to the inbox page.
+You have two buttons in the bottom of the page, that will allow you to submit the form(send the message) or cancel it and return to the inbox page.

-The second function allows a user to answer to an email.
-In this case the fields will be automatically filled.
+The second function of this page is to allow a user to answer to an email.
+In this case, the fields will be automatically filled.

 Here is an example :
 ![Response Page](./images/Response.PNG)

 In the body you will find the original messages for the response.
 The subject will contain the string `RE:` that indicates that this is a response.
-Obviously, if the user want to change the content of the fields he can.
+Obviously, if the user wants to change the content of the fields he can.

 ### Message details page

-As the previous page this pages will have two functions.
+As for the previous page, this page will also have two functions.

 The first function allows the user to view the details of a message.